Deborah Zoe Laufer

-Early life
+Early life and education

 Laufer grew up in Liberty, New York, in the Catskill Mountains.
 She has described her childhood as living in a small town, growing up in the woods and raising animals.
 She had an early interest in theatre, and a lifelong goal to be an actress and a stand-up comic.
 She studied acting at the State University of New York at Purchase.
 Laufer worked as an actress along with other "day jobs".
 She was a member of the Polaris North acting company in New York City when she became pregnant with her first son.
 During the pregnancy, she wrote her first play, Miniatures, and performed in it.
 She submitted the play to the Missoula Colony writer's workshop, where it drew the attention of playwright Marsha Norman.
 Norman invited her to study playwriting at the Juilliard School, where Norman taught.
 Laufer accepted the invitation and graduated from Juilliard in 2000.